About Beth Lapides

-Beth is best known for hosting, producing and creating UnCabaret, the legendary live show that led the ‘alternative comedy’ revolution.
-Nevertheless when strangers recognize her it’s often from her captivating appearance as a performance artist on “Sex and the City”, a role for which she prepared by actually beginning her career as an award winning, downtown NY, performance artist.
+She’s often recognized from her captivating appearance as Performance Artist on “Sex and the City”, a role for which she prepared by actually beginning her career as an NEA award winning, internationally touring, downtown NY, performance artist.
 This full circle is just the kind of thing Beth likes to write about, and write about it she did, for the New York Times Magazine.
-Sadly it was cut the Saturday before it ran.
-But that’s life in the big city – and another story for UnCabaret.
+The article was cut the Saturday night before it ran.
+That’s life in the big city – and another story for UnCabaret.

-Major milestones have been a Comedy Central Special, a daily radio show on Comedy World Radio (where she also hosted the daily Beth Lapides Experience) a weekly series for audible.com, “The Sweet Smell of Excess” for The Recovery Network, a partnership with directors Dayton/Farris on a documentary, a run at HBO Workspace (where she developed with Warner Brothers), appearances at HBO Comedy Arts Festival and Lollapolooza, an award winning website and 3 critically acclaimed CD’s.
+UnCabaret milestones have been a series for Amazon, a Comedy Central Special, a daily radio show on Comedy World Radio, where her passion for conversation drove the daily Beth Lapides Experience) a weekly series for audible.com, “The Sweet Smell of Excess” for The Recovery Network, a partnership with directors Dayton/Farris on a documentary, a run at HBO Workspace (where she developed with Warner Brothers), appearances at HBO Comedy Arts Festival and Lollapolooza, an award winning website and 3 critically acclaimed CD’s.

-UnCabaret has been for Beth, as well as the parade of talent that she has hosted, a place to plant the seeds of stories and ideas that flower into other projects.
+UnCabaret has also been for Beth, as well as the parade of talent that she has hosted, a place to plant the seeds of stories and ideas that flower into other projects.
 For Beth it was her deep love of conversational comedy that led her to develop The Couch.
 UnCabaret partnered with Evolution Film and Tape on a pilot for the talk show, which they produced for MTV.
 Unfortunately, the pilot did not get picked up.
 At the same time pilots written and produced by many of her UnCabaret cohorts — Judd Apatow, Ben Stiller, Bob Odenkirk — had also not seen the light of TV screens.
-So Beth, and her then producing partner Greg Miller, created The Other Network, a Festival of the best, unaired TV Pilots.
+So UnCabaret created The Other Network, a Festival of the best unaired TV Pilots.
 The New York Times called The Other Network “a revelation”, Rolling Stone said it was “sitcoms worth leaving home for!” and Newsweek called it “hilarious”.
-They toured The Other Network internationally, including to The Montreal Comedy Festival and from it came Beth’s Other Network Writer’s Room, recorded interviews with some of the biggest showrunners in the business – Seth MacFarlane, Larry Charles, Michael Patrick King etc, about making it as a writer in Hollywood.
+The Other Network internationally, including to The Montreal Comedy Festival.
+From it came Beth’s Other Network Writer’s Room, recorded interviews with some of the biggest showrunners in the business – Seth MacFarlane, Larry Charles, Michael Patrick King etc, about making it as a writer in Hollywood.

 While Beth loves hosting – on a couch, on a stage or even at a party – she also loves guesting and has happily appeared numerous times on Politically Incorrect as well as doing spots on The Today Show, Women Aloud, NBC’s Dateline, E!
 True Hollywood story, KCET’s Life & Times, The Montel Williams Show, NPR’s Marketplace, Morning Edition, Talk of The Nation, The Treatment, ACLU/Court TV “Freedom Files”, CNN’s Cryer and Company etc. Beth has also worked as correspondent for ABC Radio’s Satellite Sisters and when she was running her campaign to make First Lady an elected position both Oprah and Joan Rivers asked her to be guest.